Medical Assistant Job Description & Duties

 Where Do Medical Assistants Work

 If you are considering completing a medical assistant training program, you likely want to know where you may be working after you graduate.
 Most medical assistants work full time and have a regular work schedule.
 However, those who work in 24-hour medical facilities may also work evenings, weekends, or holidays.
 The United States Bureau of Labor Statistics (BLS) reports that more than half of medical assistants work at physicians’ offices.
 A small number also works in other industries.
-Below is a list of employers of medical assistants:
+Below is a list of employers of medical assistants:- Offices of Physicians

 - General Medical and Surgical Hospitals